-Powered USB 3.0 Port
+Powered USB 3.0 (USB 3.1 Gen 1) Port

-USB 3.0 ports are denoted by their blue color.
-Note that the USB 3.0 port is not operational under DOS and does not support wake on USB.
-The powered USB 3.0 (3 in Figure 1 - 14) port can supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 13).
+Note that the USB 3.0 ports are not operational under DOS and do not support wake on USB.
+The powered USB 3.0 (3) in Figure 1 - 15) port can supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 12).
 Toggle power to this port by using Fn + power button.